 MMO: You’ve had a lot of experience as both a coach and a manager in the Mets’ system.
 I know you’re currently managing with the Wood Ducks (Class-A Advanced for the Texas Rangers), do you have aspirations of managing in the big leagues one day?

-Howard: I mean possibly, you never know.
+Howard: I mean, possibly, you never know.
 I enjoy my job, I enjoy being a part of managing the game, the players, and just trying to get the most out of them.
 Some years you have really nice chemistry and get really good players and good things really happen.
-And other years you don’t and you just try to find the right mix.
+Other years you don’t and you just try to find the right mix.

 You have to try and create value for players because you just never know where they’re going to end up and where you’re going to end up.
 You can come across some really nice talent and be with another organization and say hey, I remember this guy.

 Nowadays you have analytics and I’ve been studying that somewhat now this year, learning how to read some of the things we have with the Rangers.
 So there’s a lot of good information that you can gleam from it and certain baselines and things like that, that are important.